relationbuilder/ml-classifier-gesture-recognition-wiki/stock-example/predict-future-stock-price-using-machine-learning.md

 > > One value the Quantized classifier can provide is it can help identify which indicators deliver predictive value and which ones are just noise.
 This form of guidance may be more valuable than the core classification capability.

-For this example I chose to use the slope of the SMA(30) comparing the current value against bars in the past.
+For this example I chose to use the slope of the Close current value against bars in the past.
 I wanted to give the system some ability to detect a longer term down trend followed by a medium term counter trend followed by a short term turn around.
 With this in mind I had it measure the slope of change for several points in in the past 3,6,12,20,30,60,90 bars.

-This ended up producing a new data set with one row for each bar in the original file except I throw away the first 30 bars of data because the SMA are not valid until you have 30 days of data.
+This ended up producing a new data set with one row for each bar in the original file except when using the SMA it throws away the first 30 bars of data because the SMA are not valid until you have N-days of data.
 The Machine learning files much use integer class ID so there is a step required to map

 Since we needed to split the data to allow training on the early data while reserving more recent data for testing I went ahead and had the system create  the [spy.slp30.test.csv](https://bitbucket.org/joexdobs/ml-classifier-gesture-recognition/src/default/data/spy.slp30.test.csv) and [spy.slp30.train.csv](https://bitbucket.org/joexdobs/ml-classifier-gesture-recognition/src/default/data/spy.slp30.train.csv)    The script that reads the bar file [SPY.csv](https://bitbucket.org/joexdobs/ml-classifier-gesture-recognition/src/default/data/SPY.csv) is  [stock-prep-sma.py](https://bitbucket.org/joexdobs/ml-classifier-gesture-recognition/src/default/stock-prep-sma.py)